Iris suaveolens: Description

 It has evergreen, falcate (or sickle shaped), or curved leaves.
 The short, blue green, or greyish, leaves can grow up to between 7 and 22 cm long, and between 0.4 and 1 cm wide.

 One form of the species, known as 'rubromarginata', has red-violet, or reddish purple edging on the leaves.

 It is a dwarf iris, which has a slender, simple stem, or peduncle, that can grow up to between 8 and 15 cm tall.
 The flowers (on the stems) are held above the foliage.

 The stem has two green, lanceolate, spathes (leaves of the flower bud), which are keeled, and 2.5–8 cm long.
 They remain green after the flowers have faded.
-The stem holds between 1 and 2, terminal (top of stem) flowers, in spring, blooming between late March to mid-April, or between March to May.
+The stem holds between 1 and 2, terminal (top of stem) flowers, in spring, blooming between late March and mid-April, or between March and May.

 The fragrant, flowers are 4.5–5.5 cm in diameter, come in various shades between yellow and purple, with yellow being the most common.
 Other shades of flower colour include; yellow-green, white, cream, violet-blue, smoky brown, mahogany, or purplish-brown.
 There can also be bi-coloured forms as well.
 The yellow forms can sometimes have spots, of brown-purple.

 Like other irises, it has two pairs of petals, three large sepals (outer petals), known as 'falls' and three inner, smaller petals (or tepals), known as 'standards'.
 The obovate or cuneate falls, curl under themselves, and are flaring.
 They can be 3–5.5 cm long.
 In the middle of the falls, there is a row of short hairs called the 'beard', which is white, orange, or yellow, on the yellow forms, but normally bluish, or white tipped with blue.
 The upright standards, are shorter and wider than the falls.
 The perianth tube is the same length as the Stigma (botany)#Style branch, about 5–7.6 cm long.

 The seed capsule contains reddish brown, sub-globose seeds.